Navigating the Publisher Landscape07 May, 20215 mins

 ‘fundamentally, if you’re charging a premium for a product, you’ve got to defend that product, you’ve got provide data.
 That way, the buyers can feel good about their investment, and frankly, invest more’.

 The likes of Facebook and YouTube have been providing brand lift measurement, at scale and for a relatively low threshold price for some time, and as such are receiving a torrent of investment.

-Where the Brand Metrics team have seen success with their clients is by stripping campaigns down into the most repeatable, comparable and consistent metrics and ensure they achieve those every time.
+Where the Brand Metrics team has seen success with their clients is by stripping campaigns down into the most repeatable, comparable and consistent metrics and ensuring they achieve those every time.

 In doing so, brands can get better, more valuable insight into the performance of their campaigns in a way they haven’t been able to previously and will be able to scale them in an informed, effective way.

 Whilst the landscape is changing with regard to how brands and publishers can better utilize the data that’s available to them, disruption is also happening across the industry.